kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 }
 ~~~

-**Priority**: The preferred priority of the group relative to all other FETCH and SUBSCRIBE requests within the session.
+**Priority**: The priority of the group relative to all other FETCH and SUBSCRIBE requests within the session.
 The publisher should transmit *lower* values first during congestion.

 **Offset**: The requested offset in bytes *after* the GROUP header.